DxPopup Class

 Customize Entire Elements

-Specify the HeaderTemplate, BodyTemplate, and FooterTemplate properties to define content and appearance of Popup elements.
+Specify HeaderTemplate, BodyTemplate, and FooterTemplate properties to define Popup element content and appearance.
 Predefined appearance settings do not apply.
-You can display any UI fragment (formatted text, images, another component, and so on).
+You can display any UI render fragment (for instance, formatted text, images, or another component).

 <div @onclick="@(() => PopupVisible = true)">